Recent Modeling Advances in Dense Suspension Rheology: Simulation frameworks for suspensions

 \paragraph{\textit{Computational advances within hydrodynamic frameworks}} The long-ranged nature of hydrodynamic interactions and the resistance matrices used in Stokesian Dynamics are computationally expensive to compute: it involves the calculation of the $\mathcal{O}(N^2)$ far-field mobility matrix and involves the inversion of the matrix $\mathcal{O}(N^3)$.
-Accelerated Stokesian Dynamics (ASD) and related Ewald-based approaches reduce the computational cost of far-field hydrodynamics to $\mathcal{O(N\log N)}$, allowing simulations of significantly larger systems while retaining accurate near-field lubrication forces~\cite{Sierou_2001}.
-This is achieved by resolving long-range interactions by calculating the Ewald-summed wave-space contribution as a Fourier-transform sum and by inverting the now-sparse resistance matrix iteratively~\cite{Sierou_2001}.
-More recent formulations, such as Fast Stokesian Dynamics, recast the hydrodynamic problem to avoid explicit construction and inversion of resistance matrices, thus extending the accessible system sizes~\cite{Swan2019FSD}.
-FSD avoids explicit inversion of the hydrodynamic operators, drastically reducing the computation to $\mathcal{O(N)}$.
-Although these advances have reduced computational costs and enabled large-scale simulations of suspensions within hydrodynamic-only frameworks, they do not address a fundamental limitation of hydrodynamic-only descriptions that arises in highly dense suspensions, as discussed below.
+Accelerated Stokesian Dynamics (ASD) and related Ewald-based approaches reduce the computational cost of far-field hydrodynamics to $\mathcal{O(N\log N)}$, allowing the simulation of significantly larger systems while retaining accurate near-field lubrication forces~\cite{Sierou_2001}.
+This is achieved by resolving long-range interactions by calculating the Ewald-summed wave-space contribution as a Fourier-transform sum and by inverting the now-sparse resistance matrix iteratively~\cite{Sierou_2001}, which at the time enabled researchers to simulate the short-time self-diffusion coefficient with $\mathcal{O}(10^3)$ particles.
+More recent formulations, such as Fast Stokesian Dynamics, recast the hydrodynamic problem to avoid the explicit construction and inversion of resistance matrices, thus extending the accessible system sizes~\cite{Swan2019FSD}.
+FSD avoids explicit inversion of the hydrodynamic operators, drastically reducing the computation to $\mathcal{O(N)}$, where with a graphical unit enabled version of the Fast Stokesian Dynamics code simulated $\mathcal{O}(10^5)$ particle system.
+These computational advances,such as graphics processing units enabled Verlet list approaches \cite{Howard2016}, have reduced computational costs and enabled large-scale simulations of suspensions within hydrodynamic-only frameworks.